andreastkdf/WouldYouRather/README.md

 ```

 ## Considerations
+All the features of the game are implemented on the front end with React and Redux.
+The app is not communicating with an API, therefore the changes are not persistent on refresh, they appear during the user session only.

 The focus of this project is on writing functional React and Redux code, not on making the page beautiful.
 The goal for this project is correct functionality.

 ## Create React App